 Giant African land snail egg clutch.
 (Photo: Yuri Yashin, achatina.ru, Bugwood.org)

 The snails are found in many plant habitats and are known to preferentially consume beans, peas, cucumbers, melons, and peanuts.
 Also at risk are ornamental plants, tree bark, and even the plaster, stucco, or paint on buildings.

-Because of their large size, ability to consume over 500 different kinds of plants, and cause damage to plaster and stucco buildings, the Giant African Snail is one of the most damaging snails in the world.
+Because of their large size, ability to consume over 500 different kinds of plants, and cause damage to plaster and stucco buildings, the giant African land snail is one of the most damaging snails in the world.
 The snails are also a potential risk to human health because they can carry a parasitic nematode that can cause meningitis.

 Giant African land snail infestation in Florida tree.
 (Photo: David G. Robinson, USDA APHIS PPQ, Bugwood.org)

-Giant African Snails are able to survive cold temperatures in a semi-hibernation state.
+Giant African land snails are able to survive cold temperatures in a semi-hibernation state.
 They represent a potential threat to New York even though they thrive in tropical/subtropical areas.
-If a snail shell is larger than two inches (5-6 cm) it is most likely a type of Giant Snail.
+If a snail shell is larger than two inches (5-6 cm) it is most likely a type of giant snail.
 Do not handle with bare hands.
-Importation is prohibited and will be confiscated by customs, never purchase as pets or educational animals through foreign online dealers or local distributors.
-For safe removal, contact local NY DEC, CCE, or USDA offices if found outdoors or for sale.
+Importation is prohibited and specimens will be confiscated by customs.
+Do not purchase as pets or as educational animals through foreign online dealers or local distributors.
+For safe removal, or if found outdoors or for sale, contact local New York Department of Environmental Conservation, Cornell Cooperative Extension, or USDA offices.